OdonataTech/DataBox/README.md

             Win
             ...

 If you want to make a version for Windows you can use MiniExample from FileMaker PlugInSDK.
 MiniExample contains needed project files for macOS and for Visual Studio.
-MiniExample contains needed project files for macOS and for Visual Studio.
-Deploy MiniExample on your Windows machine, delete FMMiniPlugIn.cpp and add the Databox's .h and .cpp files to the project.
+If you want make version for the Windows deploy MiniExample on your Windows machine, delete FMMiniPlugIn.cpp and add the Databox's .h and .cpp files to the project.